Riverside (band): Wasteland

-On September 28, 2018, Riverside released their seventh album, and their first without Grudziński, Wasteland.
+On 28 September 2018, Riverside released their seventh album, and their first without Grudziński, Wasteland.
 The album was recorded as a trio with Duda on vocals, bass and rhythm guitar parts, Kozieradzki on drums and Łapaj on keyboards and hammond, plus some guest musicians.

 The subject of the album was to be the post-apocalyptic world, or rather the stories of people trying to survive in the world after a catastrophe.
 It was an obvious reference to the situation of Riverside, who had been struggling to survive for two years after an unexpected tragedy.
 The style is heavier than the predecessor, that there is black metal riffs, slower paces, and the melodies would take on a Slavic flavor.
 Mariusz also talked about the influence of road movies and westerns, as well as games from the Fallout series, which fit well with the post-apo world and would help define the stylistic layer and mood of the album.

-On February 3, 2020, Riverside announced that Maciej Meller had joined the band in an official capacity and would be involved in the writing sessions for their eighth album.
+On 3 February 2020, Riverside announced that Maciej Meller had joined the band in an official capacity and would be involved in the writing sessions for their eighth album.

+ID.Entity and Live ID.

+On 20 January 2023, Riverside released their eighth studio album ID.Entity.
+It is the first album to feature guitarist Maciej Meller as fulltime band member.
+Most of 2023 the band spent in concert tour, promoting the new album.
+Three singles from the album, "Friend or Foe", "Self-Aware" and "I'm Done with You" were accompanied by official music videos, published on YouTube.

+The band announce a live album called Live ID. recorded on June 1, 2024, at COS Torwar in Warsaw and will be released worldwide via InsideOutMusic on January 24, 2025.